Search This Blog

 ABOUT AJANTA-ELLORA CAVES

-Astonishing hill side caves located on rocks is Ajanta and Ellora caves.
-Both are marked as UNESCO world heritage site.
-Ajanta the first Buddhist caves monument situated in Aurangabad district.
-The caves are fully distinguish between ancient Indian part by its attractive painting and rock cut sculpture, particularly expressive painting that describe the emotions, view and form.
-Most interesting point about Ajanta and Ellora is, Ajanta has all caves comprises of Buddhist monument whereas Ellora consist of mixture of Buddhist, Hindu and Jain temples.
+The astonishing hillside caves located in the rocks are the Ajanta and Ellora caves.
+Both are designated as UNESCO World Heritage Sites.
+Ajanta, the first Buddhist cave monument, is situated in the Aurangabad district.
+The caves are distinguished by their attractive paintings and rock-cut sculptures, particularly expressive artwork that conveys emotions, views, and forms.
+The most interesting aspect of Ajanta and Ellora is that Ajanta consists entirely of Buddhist monuments, whereas Ellora features a mixture of Buddhist, Hindu, and Jain temples.

 HOW TO REACH HERE AJANTA-ELLORA CAVES